• Skip to primary navigation

 Blueberry Ricotta Cake is a delicious light and lemony Italian cake recipe that's made with ricotta cheese and fresh blueberries.
 This simple cake is perfect for dessert or brunch, and is great for any occasion!

-This simple and delicious recipe for Blueberry Ricotta Cake is sure to be your new favorite.
+Blueberry Ricotta Cake is sure to be your new favorite.
 The cake is light and slightly dense with a sweet finish.
-It's perfect served with a cup of hot coffee.
+It’s perfect served with a cup of hot coffee and is great for dessert or even breakfast.

 If you've never had a ricotta cake before, you are in for a treat.
 The ricotta makes the cake super moist and fluffy, with a slightly dense finish.

-If you love ricotta cakes, be sure to try this fan-favorite Almond Ricotta Cake.
-And, for a true classic, don't miss this Italian Lemon Ricotta Cake recipe or these flavorful Lemon Blondies!
+If you love ricotta cakes, be sure to try this fan-favorite Almond Ricotta Cake and this Raspberry Ricotta Cake.
+And, for a true classic, don’t miss this Italian Lemon Ricotta Cake recipe or these flavorful Lemon Blondies!

 One bite and you'll agree that this cake is truly something special.
 It's both light and slightly dense, with a subtly sweet and smooth finish.